-Setting one up can be a daunting task as it’s not as easy as just clamping the pedal to a bass drum.
-There are a few things you need to do in order to have a comfortable double pedal setup.
+Setting up a double kick pedal can be a daunting task as it’s not as easy as just clamping the pedal to a bass drum.
+There are a few things you need to do in order to have a comfortable double bass pedal setup.

 Table of Contents